sanity-io/sanity-plugin-media/README.md

 ## Features

 - Easily access media from the menu
-- View file metadata
-- Select and delete multiple assets
 - Grid / table views
+- Select and delete multiple assets (shift selection supported in the grid view)
 - Display currently selected assets
+- Display unused assets
+- Display assets referenced in the current document
 - Basic filename / date sorting
-- Display unused assets
+- View basic file metadata
 - Integration with Sanity's snackbar notifications

 When `sanity-plugin-media` is accessed via a custom asset source, you'll have the option to insert assets as well as view the currently selected image for that field.